-Once an infestation is detected, some trees will be beyond treatment.
+As additional infestations are detected, some trees will be beyond treatment.
 Various sources have suggested that if a given ash tree has at least 50 to 75 percent of its canopy intact it may be a candidate for insecticide use.
-Trees exhibiting more than 50 percent canopy thinning or dieback are unlikely to recover from EAB infestations even if treated with a highly effective systemic insecticide like emamectin benzoate.
+However, trees with less than 50 percent of their canopy intact are unlikely to recover from EAB infestations even if treated with a highly effective systemic insecticide like emamectin benzoate.

-Our injection results show treatment costs can be lower than removal costs when compared as an annual cost.
+The literature shows injection treatment costs can be lower than removal costs when compared as an annual cost.
 As treatment options continue to evolve, costs of treatment will likely change.
-It will be important to stay up to date on these options and management recommendations.
-Insecticide use is a worthwhile EAB strategy for large trees that contribute a significant amount to the community.
+It is important to stay up to date on these options and management recommendations.
+Insecticide use is a worthwhile EAB strategy, especially for large trees that contribute a significant amount to the community.

 The advantage of the insecticide treatment program is that in treating select ash trees, the city will continue to derive the many environmental and social benefits of large canopy shade trees while reforestation efforts take hold.
 Although concerns exist over use of pesticides, arguably, an equal environmental impact exists for the potential benefits lost that are provided by large canopy shade trees.
-Insecticide use began in July 2015 in Gary New Duluth.

 The city will encourage property owners to carefully evaluate environmental impacts before using pesticides to treat EAB on private property.
-Owners that decide to use EAB pesticides are urged to use trunk injection rather than soil drenching, which will help reduce pesticide drift and reduce impacts to groundwater and surface water.
+Owners who decide to use EAB pesticides are urged to use trunk injection rather than soil drenching, which will help reduce pesticide drift and reduce impacts to groundwater and surface water.
+Pesticide tree injection/applications must be done by a MDA certified pesticide applicator.

-As of this date Certified Pesticide Applicators in Duluth that are currently offering EAB injection treatment options:
+As of November 2016, Certified Pesticide Applicators in Duluth providing EAB injection treatment include, but are not limited to: